Aussie White-brow Hawk Moth

 and also in Australia in :

-Gnathothlibus eras was considered to be a subspecies of Gnathothlibus erotus (Cramer, 1777) until DNA evidence showed that Gnathothlibus eras was a distinct species.
+Gnathothlibus eras was considered to be a subspecies of Gnathothlibus erotus (Cramer, 1777) occurring in Australasia and the south Pacific, until DNA evidence showed that Gnathothlibus eras was a distinct species.

 Further reading :